What Refrigerator Should I Buy For My Kitchen?

 There are plenty of options for fridge style, including top or bottom freezer, as well as French and side-by-side doors.
 Next, choose a finish, such as stainless steel or matte black.
 The size and design of your kitchen may make these style decisions for you.
 Otherwise, it's up to your personal preference.

-Consider these five features when purchasing a new fridge:
+Consider these five features when looking for a new fridge:

 • Door-in-door storage access